fzalkow/bierey-beethoven-agnus-dei/README.md

 # Gottlob Benedikt Bierey: Agnus Dei, based on Ludwig van Beethoven's Opus 10 No. 1

-## General
+## Introduction

-This repository contains LilyPond files for the engraving "Agnus Dei" of Gottlob Benedikt Bierey, based on Ludwig van Beethoven's Opus 10 No. 1.
+This repository contains LilyPond files for "Agnus Dei" of Gottlob Benedikt Bierey, based on Ludwig van Beethoven's Opus 10 No. 1.
 To typeset the files, you need a recent LilyPond version that supports version 2.19.81.
 Furthermore, you need to add the `includes` directory to the search path for input files:

 ```
 lilypond -dno-point-and-click -I ./includes AgnusDei.ly
 ```

+In the [releases of this Github repository](https://github.com/fzalkow/bierey-beethoven-agnus-dei/releases), you find pre-compiled PDF files for the full score as well as the orchestral parts.

 ## Background